Qanat: Iran

 The government proceeded to repair or dredge the qanats that were abandoned or destroyed, and to construct the new qanats if necessary.
 A document written in the Pahlavi language points out the important role of qanats in developing the cities at that time.
 In Iran, the advent of Islam, which coincided with the overthrow of the Sassanid dynasty, brought about a profound change in religious, political, social and cultural structures.
 But the qanats stayed intact because the economic infrastructure including qanats was of great importance to the Arabs.
-As an instance, M. Lombard reports that the Moslem clerics who lived during Abbasid period, such as Abooyoosef Ya'qoob (died 798 CE) stipulated that whoever can bring water to the idle lands in order to cultivate, his tax would be waived and he would be entitled to the lands cultivated.
-Therefore, this policy did not differ from that of the Achaemenids in not getting any tax from the people who revived abandoned lands.
+As an instance, Maurice Lombard reports that the Muslim clerics who lived during Abbasid period, such as Abu Yusuf (died 798 CE) stipulated that whoever can bring water to the idle lands in order to cultivate, his tax would be waived and he would be entitled to the lands cultivated.
+Therefore, this policy did not differ from that of the Achaemenids in not levying any tax on the people who revived abandoned lands.

 The Arabs' supportive policy on qanats was so successful that even Mecca gained a qanat.
-The Persian historian Hamdollah Mostowfi writes: "Zobeyde Khatoon (Haroon al-Rashid's wife) constructed a qanat in Mecca.
-After the time of Haroon al-Rashid, during the caliph Moghtader's reign this qanat fell into decay, but he rehabilitated it, and the qanat was rehabilitated again after it collapsed during the reign of two other caliphs named Ghaem and Naser.
-After the era of the caliphs this qanat completely fell into ruin because the desert sand filled it up, but later Amir Choopan repaired the qanat and made it flow again in Mecca."
+The Persian historian Hamdallah Mustawfi writes: "Zubaidah bint Ja'far (Harun al-Rashid's wife) constructed a qanat in Mecca.
+After the time of Harun al-Rashid, during the caliph al-Muqtadir's reign this qanat fell into decay, but he rehabilitated it, and the qanat was rehabilitated again after it collapsed during the reign of two other caliphs named Al-Qa'im and al-Nasir.
+After the era of the caliphs this qanat completely fell into ruin because the desert sand filled it up, but later Amir Chupan repaired the qanat and made it flow again in Mecca."

 There are also other historical texts proving that the Abbasids were concerned about qanats.
-For example, according to the "Incidents of Abdollah bin Tahir's Time" written by Gardizi, in 830 CE a terrible earthquake struck the town of Forghaneh and reduced many homes to rubble.
-The inhabitants of Neyshaboor used to come to Abdollah bin Tahir in order to request him to intervene, for they fought over their qanats and found the relevant instruction or law on qanat as a solution neither in the prophet's quotations nor in the clerics' writings.
-So Abdollah bin Tahir managed to bring together all the clergymen from throughout Khorasan and Iraq to compile a book entitled Alghani (The Book of Qanat).
+For example, according to the "Incidents of Abdallah ibn Tahir's Time" written by Gardizi, in 830 CE a terrible earthquake struck the town of Forghaneh and reduced many homes to rubble.
+The inhabitants of Nishapur used to come to Abdallah ibn Tahir in order to request him to intervene, for they fought over their qanats and found the relevant instruction or law on qanat as a solution neither in the prophet's quotations nor in the clerics' writings.
+So Abdallah ibn Tahir managed to bring together all the clergymen from throughout Khorasan and Iraq to compile a book entitled Alghani (The Book of Qanat).
 This book collected all the rulings on qanats which could be of use to whoever wanted to judge a dispute over this issue.
 Gardizi added that this book was still applicable to his time, and everyone made references to this book.
 One can deduce from these facts that during the above-mentioned period the number of qanats was so considerable that the authorities were prompted to put together some legal instructions concerning them.
 Also it shows that from the 9th to 11th centuries the qanats that were the hub of the agricultural systems were also of interest to the government.